 When you walk into Fernandez Photography & Arts Gallery, the first thing that you will notice are the striking array of bright colors that adorn the walls, shelves, and ceiling.
 Unique handmade jewelry, shirts embellished with original photography, gorgeous artwork and other items from all over the world fill every corner.
 As you make your way through what feels like a tropical bazaar, you will find the most colorful and interesting element of the shop; owner, Gabe Fernandez.

-When he enrolled in Daytona State College back in (year) to study English as a supplement to business school in Columbia, he discovered their photography program almost by accident.
+When he enrolled in Daytona State College back in 2001 to study English as a supplement to business school in Colombia, he discovered their photography program almost by accident.
 He knew that he enjoyed snapping pictures while traveling, but he had no idea how talented he would become – or that he would one day make a living off of his photography.
 It was around this time that he began submitting some of his work to Womens Surf Style Magazine – a publication aimed at providing more coverage to women in the world of surfing.
 He loved that the magazine wasn’t packed with ads – instead printing stories submitted by regular people – and they loved his photographic storytelling in return.
-The rest, as they say, is history and he has now been working with them for over 10 years, traveling to surf expos and photo shoots all over Central America.
+The rest, as they say, is history and he has now been working with them for over 10 years, traveling to women’s surf retreats to document their trips and activities all over Central America.

 Ever humble, Gabe still views himself and his gallery as a work in progress.
 His primary focus for the future is to keep traveling, continuing to grow as an artist, and to seek out people making beautiful things in all parts of the world – so that he can bring them back to New Smyrna Beach and share them with all of the people who visit his shop.